y-board/light-the-y/_setup/demos.md

 1. Enter the url `https://github.com/y-board/demos.git` and hit Enter \
 <img src="{% link media/vscode_gui_clone_demos.png %}" width="800" vspace="10px">

 1. A window will open and ask you to select the destination folder.
-Make sure you click "Home" on the left hand side of the window, then click the green "Select as Repository Destination" button \
+Make sure you click "Home" on the left hand side of the window, then click the "Select as Repository Destination" button \
 <img src="{% link media/select_destination_folder.png %}" width="800" vspace="10px">

 1. When asked if you want to open the project, click "Open"